Federal Way officers were justified in 2017 car wash shooting, inquest jury finds

 The jurors’ findings diverged on just two of the inquest administrator’s 43 questions, based on four days of testimony.
 Three of the jurors said it was “unknown” whether Lightfeather dropped his gun on command; the other five jurors said he did not.

 Five of the jurors said it would have been feasible for the officers to issue a verbal warning before shooting him.
-All eight said it was “unknown” whether such as warning was issued.
+All eight said it was “unknown” whether such a warning was issued.

 Lightfeather’s family did not attend the inquest, saying they did not want to be further traumatized by having to relive painful memories.
 In a statement to the jury, the family described Lightfeather as a funny, kind husband and father of two.